Russian Buttercream (aka Condensed Milk Frosting): Your Complete Guide

 What is the texture of Russian Buttercream?

-My Russian Buttercream has been reformulated and has a unique silky smooth, creamy, melt-in-your-mouth texture.
-This is largely because the buttercream uses my Frosting Butter, which is butter that has been pre-conditioned to emulsify with the condensed milk perfectly.
+My Russian Buttercream has been reformulated and offers a unique, silky-smooth, creamy, melt-in-your-mouth texture.
+This is because it uses my Frosting Butter, which has been pre-conditioned to emulsify perfectly with the condensed milk.

-Typically, Russian Buttercreams are on the denser side compared to other True Buttercreams, and this is likely due to a couple of things.
-First, is the sweetened condensed milk, which is a concentrated syrup of milk proteins and sugars.
-I’ll get into this more in the ingredient section down below.
+Typically, Russian Buttercreams are denser than other True Buttercreams, and this is likely due to a couple of things.
+First, there is sweetened condensed milk, a concentrated syrup of milk proteins and sugars.
+I’ll get into this more in the ingredient section below.

 The second factor contributing to density is low aeration.
 I measure the aeration of my frostings, which is the volume taken up by air and given as a percentage.
-Vanilla Russian Buttercream is on the very low end of aeration for my frostings, which is 12%.
-This number indicates that for any given volume of frosting, 12% is taken up by air, and the rest are the ingredients in the frosting (butter, sugar, milk proteins, etc.) To compare, a high aeration frosting could be whipped cream, with percentages up to 50%.
+Vanilla Russian Buttercream is on the very low end of my frosting aeration, at 12%.
+This indicates that for any given volume of frosting, 12% is occupied by air, and the rest is made up of ingredients (butter, sugar, milk proteins, etc.).
+To compare, a high-aeration frosting could be whipped cream, with up to 50% air.

 Aeration is an interesting characteristic because it helps us understand texture.
-It affects the mouthfeel, greasiness, and smoothability of a particular type of frosting.
+It affects the mouthfeel, greasiness, and smoothness of a particular type of frosting.
 Though most of my emulsion-based frostings are minimally aerated, don’t let the low percentages deter you.
-Air is not the only contributor that affects texture.
+Air is not the only contributor to texture.

-In my emulsion-based frostings, there is usually a large ratio of silky or creamy syrups that are interlaced with the butterfat, creating a melt-in-your-mouth creaminess for the final buttercream.
-In addition, my pre-conditioning step to make Frosting Butter helps break up the butterfat to create a more even emulsion, which contributes even more for this silky texture.
-However, I would note that this is one of my desnser True Buttercreams and one I’d either use in moderation (e.g., piping cupcakes, schmearing onto a sheet cake) or paired with other lighter elements in the dessert so everything is not overall too heavy.
+In my emulsion-based frostings, a high ratio of silky or creamy syrups is usually intermixed with the butterfat, creating a melt-in-your-mouth creaminess in the final buttercream.
+In addition, my pre-conditioning step to make Frosting Butter helps break down the butterfat, creating a more even emulsion and further contributing to this silky texture.
+However, I would note that this is one of my denser True Buttercreams, and I’d either use it in moderation (e.g., piping cupcakes, schmearing onto a sheet cake) or pair it with other lighter elements in the dessert so the dessert isn't overall too heavy.

 What is the flavor of Russian Buttercream?

-The flavor of Russian Buttercream is very unique, especially considering how few ingredients are used.
-There is a strong butteryness combined with a cooked, dairy-forward flavor of sweetened condensed milk.
-The combination of these two ingredients creates a buttercream with a medium sweetness (32%) and a robust dairy flavor.
+The flavor of Russian Buttercream is very unique, especially given how few ingredients it uses.
+There is a strong butteriness combined with a cooked, dairy-forward flavor of sweetened condensed milk.
+Combining these two ingredients creates a buttercream with a medium sweetness (32%) and a robust dairy flavor.

 What is the stability of Russian Buttercream?

 When emulsified properly, Russian buttercream has great stability for intricate piping and frosting onto cakes.
-My frosting does not have a runny or drippy texture but rather one that is ultra-creamy and quite substantial.
-This is the perfect frosting for beginners to start experimenting with piping and getting extra smooth sides outside of cakes.
+My frosting does not have a runny or drippy texture; rather, it is ultra-creamy and quite substantial.
+This is the perfect frosting for beginners to start experimenting with piping and achieving extra-smooth sides on cakes.

-Almost all of my True Buttercreams are stable at ambient room temperatures, up to 85 °F/30 °C. This is from these buttercreams containing a large ratio of butter (aka milkfat), which is the primary source of pressure and temperature stability of these buttercreams.
+Almost all of my True Buttercreams are stable at ambient room temperatures, up to 85 °F/30 °C. This is from the buttercreams containing a high butter (aka milkfat) ratio, which is the primary source of pressure and temperature stability.
 Milkfats start to liquefy at around 90-95 °F/32-35 °C.

-My experiments show that other ingredients, such as eggs and syrups, contribute a more minor role, and stability mostly depends on the type of fat in the buttercream and the stability of the emulsion.
-Changing either a portion or all of the fat to something like vegetable shortening will increase your stability by at least 10 °F/5 °C higher, but this does affect the final flavor of your frosting.
+My experiments show that other ingredients, such as eggs and syrups, play a minor role, and stability mostly depends on the type of fat in the buttercream and the emulsion's stability.
+Changing a portion or all of the fat to something like vegetable shortening will increase your stability by at least 10 °F/5 °C, but it will also affect the final flavor of your frosting.

 To sum it all up, room temperature and out of direct sunlight are always best for True Buttercreams.